thanhbinh84/diabete_management_chart/README.md

 # Flutter app template with Get library

-A base Flutter project which is using Get library to separates into three layers.
+A base Flutter project follows MVVM pattern by using Get library.

 ### How to run